 Normally, ungradable adjectives cannot be made weaker or stronger.
 Study the following examples carefully:

 My grades are

-Be careful that not all adverbs can get along with all adjectives.
+Remember that not all adverbs can be used with all adjectives.
 You have to pay attention to their collocations.